 Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 The Barclaycard Arrival Plus™ World Elite MasterCard® with an $89 annual fee (waived the first year) is one of the most powerful cards for earning hassle free travel rewards with 2x points on every purchase, plus a 5% refund every time you use your points.
-That was hard to beat for your regular spending, but AmEx changed that by introducing two new cards, the EveryDay Preferred with a $95 annual fee, and the EveryDay card with no annual fee.
+That was hard to beat for your regular spending, but AmEx changed that by introducing two new cards, the Amex EveryDay® Preferred Credit Card with a $95 annual fee, and The Amex EveryDay® Credit Card from American Express with no annual fee.
 If you use them properly you could earn even more points than with the Arrival card or the popular Capital One Venture Double Miles card.

 While the Barclaycard Arrival Plus is a simple double points card (plus 5% of your miles back when you redeem points), the Amex EveryDay cards are a bit more complicated, with bonuses on grocery and gas spending, as well as a bonus every time you make 20 or 30 transactions on the card in a month.
 The EveryDay Preferred earns 2x points on gas, and 3x points on groceries (up to $6,000 in groceries a year), plus a 50% bonus on all points each month you use the card fro 30 or more transactions, with no limit.

 That combination means you can sometimes earn a lot more than the Arrival’s double points on all spending.
 The table below lets you compare how many points you might earn in a year with each card based on your total monthly spending.